Skip to main content

 Viewing AppSweep scan results in GitHub

-After configuring the AppSweep Gradle plugin, the GitHub action workflow, and the GitHub App, the results of a scan are posted directly to your GitHub repository.
-After creating a pull request, the action will schedule a scan of your application.
+When creating a pull request, the action will schedule a scan of your application.
 Typically after a few minutes, the scan will be finished and the results of the scan will be visible in the pull request.

-Immediately after the action triggers the Gradle task, you will see notifications that the checks are running:
+Immediately after the action triggers the Gradle task, you will see notifications that the checks are running.

 scan_in_progress